zulip/zulip/docs/testing/linters.md

 * `--skip` and `--only`: Only run certain linters.
 * `-m`: Only check modified files.

-Finally, you can rely on our Travis CI setup to run linters for you, but it is good practice to run lint checks locally.
+Finally, you can rely on our Circle CI setup to run linters for you, but it is good practice to run lint checks locally.

 ```eval_rst